Constructing Concise Characteristic Samples for Acceptors of Omega Regular Languages: The informative classes are efficiently teachable

-For a DBA, the acceptance condition $F$ consists of all the leaf states that are prefixes of positive examples in $T$.
+For a DBA, the acceptance condition $F$ consists of all the trie-leaf states that are prefixes of positive examples in $T$ (see \Cref{fig:example-default-acceptor}, left).
 For a DMA, the acceptance condition consists of $\{\{q\} \mid q \in F\}$.
-For a DCA, the acceptance condition consists of the dead state (if one was added) and all the leaf states that are not prefixes of positive examples in $T$.
-The DBA thus constructed may be transformed to a DPA or a DRA using Claim~\ref{claim:NBA-to-NPA} or Claim~\ref{claim:NBA-to-NRA}, and the DCA may be transformed to a DSA using Claim~\ref{claim:NCA-to-NSA}. \end{proof} As an example of this construction, let the sample be
+For a DCA, the acceptance condition consists of the dead state (if one was added) and all the trie-leaf states that are not prefixes of positive examples in $T$.
+The DBA thus constructed may be transformed to a DPA or a DRA using Claim \ref{clm:basic-relations-between-omega-aut}~(\ref{claim:NBA-to-NPA}) or Claim~\ref{clm:basic-relations-between-omega-aut}~(\ref{claim:NBA-to-NRA}), respectively, and the DCA may be transformed to a DSA using Claim~\ref{clm:basic-relations-between-omega-aut}~(\ref{claim:NCA-to-NSA}).

-The corresponding prefixes are $abbb$, $aba$, and $abba$, and the default acceptor of type DBA for $T$ is shown in Figure~\ref{fig:example-default-acceptor}.